2026 edition

 Te Ramaroa returns from 3 to 7 July, lighting up our region with five magical nights of creativity, connection, and celebration.
 Bringing together families, friends, and visitors from near and far, the festival shines a spotlight on the community spirit, imagination, and local pride that make Nelson Tasman such a special place.

 Anchored by Sublime Coffee Roasters Café, Bridge Street Studios brings together makers, designers, artisans, and small businesses under one roof.
 Part workshop, part gallery, and part neighbourhood hangout, it’s a creative space where ideas, craft, and community come together side by side.
 Pop in for a coffee, have a wander through the studios, and meet the locals keeping Nelson’s creative spirit thriving.
+Be sure to stop by Common Threads, a warm and welcoming fibre arts space where locals gather to knit, sew, crochet, learn new skills, and share the simple joy of making something by hand.

 After nearly two decades of restoration work, kākā returned to Brook Waimārama Sanctuary for the first time in generations.
 Once common across Nelson, these charismatic native parrots have come home to a safer, predator controlled environment where they can thrive alongside flourishing populations of kiwi pukupuku, kākāriki karaka and other native wildlife.
 Join a guided tour to hear the story behind their return and experience this remarkable conservation success up close.